armin-fx/BandedScad/doc/list.md

 [range_args]: #range-arguments-
 Contain a set of arguments which defines a range in a list.
 Choose which you need.
+Default is the full range from first to last element in a list.

 Needs only 2 arguments of:
 - `begin` - first element from a list